Exaster/ISA/README.md

 Thank you for using ISA and overlooking it as a simple educational project!
 ```

-I've updated your README.md with the specified screenshot file names.
-Make sure to ensure the file paths are correct, and the images are available in the `lib/screenshots/` directory in your repository.
+Now the screenshots are viewable directly from your repository by providing the full URL to the images.
 You can copy and paste this updated content into your README.md file on GitHub.